butia-bots/.github/profile/README.md

-# ButiaBots Robotics Team
+# FBOT@Home Robotics Team

-The Brazilian United Team for Intelligent Automation - ButiaBots was founded in 2018 by FBOT from Universidade Federal do Rio Grande (FURG) and Taura Bots from Universidade Federal de Santa Maria (UFSM).
+The FBOT@Home was founded in 2018 by FBOT from Universidade Federal do Rio Grande (FURG).

 ### Research